 We use a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate tax positions taken or expected to be taken in a tax return by assessing whether they are more-likely-than-not sustainable, based solely on their technical merits, upon examination and including resolution of any related appeals or litigation process.
 The second step is to measure the associated tax benefit of each position as the largest amount that we believe is more-likely-than-not realizable.
-Differences between the amount of tax benefits taken or expected to be taken in our income tax returns and the amount of tax benefits recognized in our financial statements, represent our unrecognized income tax benefits, which are recorded as a liability.
-Our policy is to include interest and penalties related to unrecognized income tax expense.
+Differences between the amount of tax benefits taken or expected to be taken in our income tax returns and the amount of tax benefits, which are recorded as a liability.
+Our policy is to include interest and penalties related to unrecognized income tax benefits as a component of income tax expense.